flyeralarm/kafka-merge-purge/README.md

 If no transactional ID is specified, a random UUID will be used.

 ### Record deserialization
+By default, record keys and values will be deserialized as strings.
+You can influence this through the regular `key.deserializer` and `value.deserializer` consumer properties.

-Currently, kafka-merge-purge only provides native support for the [Apache Avro](https://avro.apache.org/) serialization format.
+Currently, kafka-merge-purge only comes with native support for the [Apache Avro](https://avro.apache.org/) serialization format in addition the standard deserializers provided by Kafka.
 You may specify the `-A` and `-a` options to enable Avro deserialization for record keys and values respectively.
-Note that you will have to provide the `schema.registry.url` configuration value as well in order for records to be (de)serialized according to their schema.
+Note that you will have to provide the `schema.registry.url` consumer property as well in order for records to be serialized according to their schema.

-String deserialization may be enabled using the `-S` and `-s` options.

 ## Development